...

 The most beautiful lake in the Italian Alps: the Lago di Brais

-7) Walk to Lago Limides
+7) Lago Limides

 Lago Limides in Italy.